Community Engager & Consultant

 Carmel Tanaka (she/her) is a queer, neurodivergent, ‘Jewpanese’ (Jewish and Japanese Canadian) woman of colour from the west coast on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh peoples.
 She is a community engagement professional and consultant, who knows what it takes.
 She has founded a number of leadership initiatives:

-Carmel is a creator of written and video media content, as well as a dynamic speaker and panelist regular.
+She is also a creator of written and video media content, as well as a dynamic speaker and panelist regular.
 She holds a Masters in Public Health, specializing in Emergency & Disaster Management from Tel Aviv University, and a Bachelor of Arts, specializing in Asian Language & Culture from the University of British Columbia.

 All media and general inquiries, please click here for contact details.